Appearance & Reality > The Lord Jesus Christ > Strong and weak

 but you will receive power when the Holy Spirit has come upon you; and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth."

-We shall look at two incidents described in the Scriptures.
+I wish to consider with you two episodes in the Scriptures that can give us a better understanding of what it means to be truly strong and truly weak.
 The principles we can learn from these incidents are applicable to many situations in our own lives.

-Verses 1 to 6 record that Nebuchadnezzar, the great king of a great empire, made an image of gold and gave instructions for the people in his kingdom to assemble together to worship it.
-Whoever did not fall down and worship would immediately be cast into the furnace of blazing fire.
+Nebuchadnezzar was a great king of a great empire.
+He made an image of gold and instructed the people in his kingdom to assemble together to worship it.
+Whoever did not fall down and worship would immediately be cast into a furnace of blazing fire (vs. 1-6).

-In those days, a king commands and his subjects have to obey; and those who disobey shall be punished accordingly.
+In those days, when a king commands his subjects, they have to obey.
+Those who disobey will be punished.
 Nebuchadnezzar was in a position of authority and power.
 And so, the people submitted to his orders and commands.
 But the king received news that there were certain Jews in his kingdom who were not obeying his command.

 Daniel 3:12-15